 Dry Fun: Idlewild has an antique merry-go-round and roller coaster, Tilt-a-Whirl, and a mix of other kid-friendly classics.

 8. Dutch Wonderland and Duke's Lagoon, Lancaster

-Dry Fun: With over 35 rides, attractions, and shows, Dutch Wonderland is the perfect place to spend family time.
+Dry Fun: With more than 35 rides, attractions, and shows, Dutch Wonderland is the perfect place to spend family time.

 9. Sesame Place®, Langhorn

 Sesame Place®, the nation’s only theme park based entirely on Sesame Street®!
 Discover water attractions that are great for both young and old.
-Find water rides, lazy rivers, slip and slide, splash castle, and more!
+Find water rides, lazy rivers, slip and slide, and a splash castle!

 Dry Fun: Don’t miss Cookie’s Monster Land, the park’s furriest land ever, or the special opportunity to meet, greet and eat with Elmo and friends.

 10. Delgrosso’s Park & Laguna Splash Water Park, Tipton

 Laguna Splash is the newest addition at the park and includes a lazy river, water slides, a wave pool, cabanas, and great food!
 Combined with the Park’s current rides, it’s a great way to tame those summer heat waves.

 Dry Fun: Delgrosso’s Amusement Park has more than 30 rides and attractions, including Kid’s Kingdom for the little ones.
 Both children and adults enjoy thrilling rides, fun midway games, entertainment, and great food.